HenrikSamuelsson/book-studies-guide-to-automotive-connectivity-and-cybersecurity/chapter-01/exercise-solutions.md

 > What is meant by the term _global automotive market_?

-Global automotive market describes the total volume of car sales, estimated or actual, a given year, in the entire world.
+Global automotive market describes the total volume of car sales, estimated or actual for a given year or period, in the entire world.

 > Describe some key aspects of the global automotive market.